-Acadia National Park
+Acadia National Park (Maine)

-There's a lot of firsts associated with Acadia National Park.
+There are a lot of firsts associated with Acadia National Park.
 It's the first park alphabetically, the first (and only) park in New England, and one of the first places the sun rises in the country, making it an ideal spot for travelers who love to watch sunrises in extraordinarily beautiful settings.

-"The con for visiting Acadia National Park is that during the summer, it's incredibly busy," Hamilton says.
+"The con of visiting Acadia National Park is that during the summer, it's incredibly busy," Hamilton says.
 "New Englanders live for the summer season after a cold winter and potentially rainy and cold spring season.
 Prices will be at their highest in the summer for accommodation, and the park will be at its most crowded."

-Conveniently, the park is open year-round and is ranked as the third best place in the world to visit during October by U.S. News & World Report.
+Conveniently, the park is open year-round and is ranked as the third-best place in the world to visit during October by U.S. News & World Report.

 - Source: https://www.nps.gov/yell/learn/news/22003.htm